ISMB-ECCB-2019-Tutorial-AM4/reproducible-computational-workflows/0-prerequisites/README.md

 In addition, you will need to download materials for use in the workshop, and create a python environment using conda.

+Finally, you will need to create a GitHub account if you don't already have one.

 __Software Installation:__

 1. Conda ([Windows](https://conda.io/projects/conda/en/latest/user-guide/install/windows.html), [MacOS](https://conda.io/projects/conda/en/latest/user-guide/install/macos.html), [Linux](https://conda.io/projects/conda/en/latest/user-guide/install/linux.html))